 Watch and wager from anywhere in Maryland

-Mobile sports betting is currently illegal in Maryland.
+Maryland online sports betting is set to launch in the future.
 However, advance-deposit wagering on horse racing is legal in the state.
 You can watch and wager on Maryland horse racing (and racing from around the country) on your computer, tablet, or phone.

 In addition to an online service and an app, TVG also has a pair of television networks.
 TVG and TVG2 are available through cable providers and the Watch TVG app.
 That app can be downloaded to Amazon, Apple TV, and Roku devices.